 We are proud of our achievements and will continue to strive to provide equitable access and opportunities for all LGBTQ+ participants in tennis with support from Pride in Sport.

 We have engaged with Proud2Play to increase opportunities for LGBTQ+ community members to take part in tennis programs from grassroots level to competition pathways.
-Proud2Play have also contributed to the development of our policies and resources.
+Proud2Play have also contributed to the development of our policies and resources, as well providing educational workshops for our workforce, clubs and coaches.